SawPsyder/wingman-ai-customwingman/README.md

 ## How to set it up?

 1. Download the files from this repository.
-2. Either just copy our `config.yaml` and overwrite yours or just copy the uexcorp wingman part from the bottom of our `config.yaml` file to your `config.yaml` (starting with `uex-corp:`).
-While doing that, you might also want to change some settings like the `record_key` or `tts_provider` and other settings.
-We also have some custom settings you can change what they do is written above all of them in a comment.
-But of course you can also change everything you can change on every other default wingman!
-3. Copy our `uex_corp_wingman.py` file into your `_internal\wingmen` folder.
+2. Copy `wingmen` and `configs` folders into the Wingman Ai configuration directory.
+(By default: `%appdata%\Roaming\ShipBit\WingmanAI\2_0_0b2`)
-4. Get your own uexcorp API key [here](https://uexcorp.space/api.html).
+3. Get your own uexcorp API key [here](https://portal.uexcorp.space/terminal) by typing `apikey your_username your@mail.com` at the bottom and follow the written instructions.
+Or just reuse the api key from the previous version.
 On first launch you will be asked for it.
-5. Enjoy and feel free to leave us feedback [here](https://discord.com/channels/1173573578604687360/1179594417926066196/1185567252184047656) 🙂
+4. On the next Wingman AI start, it will take a moment to load all data.
+Thats it.
+Enjoy and feel free to leave us feedback [here](https://discord.com/channels/1173573578604687360/1179594417926066196/1185567252184047656) 🙂

 ## What can I do then?